-We must manage our growth successfully, including the integration of recently-acquired companies, in order to achieve our desired results.
+We must manage our growth and consolidation successfully, including the integration of recently-acquired companies, in order to achieve our desired results.

-We have experienced dramatic growth in personnel in recent years and expect to continue to hire large numbers of additional personnel.
-As the number of Yahoo! employees grows, it will become increasingly difficult and more costly to manage our personnel.
-Further, as a result of recent acquisitions and international expansion, almost one-half of our employees are based outside of our Santa Clara headquarters.
-If we are unable to effectively manage a large and geographically dispersed group of employees, our business will be adversely affected.
+We have experienced dramatic growth in personnel in recent years and expect to continue to hire additional personnel in selected areas.
+We have also recently reduced our workforce in order to decrease our costs and create greater operational efficiency.
+This growth and consolidation requires significant time and resource commitments from us and our senior management.
+Further, as a result of recent acquisitions and international expansion, almost one-half of our employees are based outside of our Bay Area headquarters.
+If we are unable to effectively manage a large and geographically dispersed group of employees or anticipate our future growth effectively, our business will be adversely affected.